RSGInc/HPMS-Score-Card-Generator/README.md

 There is one subfolder for each state and `+National` directory.
 Each state has one `*.rds` file per year.
 The national data is stored as one subfolder for each year, and one rds file per data item.

-The data can be imported automatically for each state as part of the scorecard generation process in [command_line/RunBatch.R], or the interactive app in [_RunApp.R].
-Both use the function `ImportData` defined in [app/import_from_db.R].
+The data can be imported automatically for each state as part of the scorecard generation process in [command_line/RunBatch.R](command_line/RunBatch.R), or the interactive app in [_RunApp.R](_RunApp.R).
+Both use the function `ImportData` defined in [app/import_from_db.R](app/import_from_db.R).

 ### Update national data

 For each data item, the scorecard shows the distribution of the current year data, the previous year data, and the national distribution of the previous year data.

-The national data can be recalculated from the previous years' imported state rds files as described above using the interactive app in [_RunApp.R] or the code below.
+The national data can be recalculated from the previous years' imported state rds files as described above using the interactive app in [_RunApp.R](_RunApp.R) or the code below.

 ```{r}
 # Load Code